Apichaph/SI_507_final_project/README.md

     1) rank by the number of Steam users (in this sample) owning the games
     2) rank by the total amount of time Steam users (in this sample) have spent on the games and
-    3) rank by the number of Steam users (in this sample) owning the game combination e.g. how many user own the sim 3 and 4 together
+    3) rank by the number of Steam users (in this sample) owning the game combination e.g. how many users own the sim 3 and 4 together

 The second way is to submit an input and the program will return a related output.
 There are 3 interaction panels.

     1) submit a game ID and get a game name as an output or submit a game name and get a game ID as an output.
 This will help web-users to check that their favorite games are included in this project or not.
     2) submit a game ID and get 50 latest news of that game as an output.
-    3) submit a game ID or game name to see the related ranks of that game, or submit a rank to see the what game is on that rank.
+    3) submit a game ID or game name to see the related ranks of that game, or submit a rank to see what games are on that rank.

 ## Python packages requirement: 1) requests 2) Flask 3) datetime